Skyward-Brawlhalla/Queen-Spy/README.md

 - dc -> discord

-# Clan Commands
-In this section we'll cover all clan related commands

 ## Get Clan List
 `qslscl` return a list of all clan members in game.

-# Discord Commands
-In this section we'll cover all discord related commands

 ## Get Discord List
 `qslsdc` / `qslsdi` returns a list of everyone in the discord with the `@Clan Member` role.